 (The current implementation does not enforce the latter two restrictions, but programs should not abuse this freedom, as future implementations may enforce them or silently change the meaning of the program.)

 Programmer's note: the :keyword:`global` is a directive to the parser.
 It applies only to code parsed at the same time as the :keyword:`global` statement.
-In particular, a :keyword:`global` statement contained in an :keyword:`exec` statement does not affect the code block containing the :keyword:`exec` statement, and code contained in an :keyword:`exec` statement is unaffected by :keyword:`global` statements in the code containing the :keyword:`exec` statement.
+In particular, a :keyword:`global` statement contained in a string or code object supplied to the builtin :func:`exec` function does not affect the code block containing the function call, and code contained in such a string is unaffected by :keyword:`global` statements in the code containing the function call.
 The same applies to the :func:`eval`, :func:`execfile` and :func:`compile` functions.

 |||It may occur within an :keyword:`except` or :keyword:`else` clause.
 The restriction on occurring in the :keyword:`try` clause is implementor's laziness and will eventually be lifted.|